-It is therefore crucial to recognise the signs of workplace bullying, with these taking multiple forms – including biased treatment, gossiping and sexual harassment.
+It is therefore crucial to recognise the signs of bullying at work, with these taking multiple forms – including biased treatment, gossiping and sexual harassment.
 Reducing workplace bullying can have a positive impact on individual employees, teams and managers and can boost workplace morale and productivity, so it is time to start tackling the issue.
 This is a comprehensive view of workplace bullying with top tips on how to deal with the problem.

-Firstly, in order to confront workplace bullying head on, businesses, managers and employees must recognise the initial signs and behaviours that classify as bullying.
-Here are some key things to look for:
+Firstly, in order to confront bullying at work head on, businesses, managers and employees must recognise the initial signs and behaviours that classify as bullying.

 This is arguably one of the more subtle forms of workplace bullying, but can be unsettling for employees who experience unfair treatment when compared to other colleagues.
 This is classified by employers giving preferential treatment to some employees and not others.
 This might take the form of unapproved holiday requests, a lack of praise for good work, unrealistic workloads or being asked to stay late when others get to leave early.
 Signs of unfair treatment can be a serious problem and can lead to affected employees feeling downtrodden and enthusiastic about their role in the company.